Kong/docs.konghq.com/src/deck/index.md

 - If you still need help, [open a Github issue](https://github.com/kong/deck/issues/new) to ask your question.
-- decK has very wide adoption by Kong's community and you can seek help from the larger community at [Kong Nation](https://discuss.konghq.com).
+- decK has very wide adoption by Kong's community and you can seek help from the Kong community at [Kong Nation](https://discuss.konghq.com).

 ## Report a bug

 If you believe you have run into a bug with decK, [open a Github issue](https://github.com/kong/deck/issues/new).

-If you think you've found a security issue with decK, read the [Security](#security) section.
+If you think you've found a security issue with decK, please read the [Security](#security) section.